 Your team's entry must be a proposal submitted as a PDF (max 20 MB).
-Please review the template and guide below to develop your proposal.
+Please review the example and template below to develop your proposal.
 DO NOT include personally identifiable information such as school names, team member first & last names, photos of people, or other identifiable information in your proposal.
-However, mentioning names of significant figures (i.e., an astronaut) is okay if it helps explain your entry.
+However, mentioning names of significant figures (e.g., an astronaut) is okay if it helps explain your entry.
 All other names will be redacted.
 Once written, the team lead (teacher or school employee) can submit the proposal on the challenge website.
-Per the NASA TechRise Challenge Rules, your team's proposal must be an original creation that has not been previously submitted for or selected as a winner in a promotion or competition of any type.
+Per the NASA TechRise Student Challenge Rules, your team's proposal must be an original creation that has not been previously submitted for or selected as a winner in a promotion or competition of any type.
 Team leads can submit an unlimited number of proposals.
 All entries will be judged using the following criteria:

-- 40 Points: Impact To what extent does the submission demonstrate a positive impact on the team's education, providing an opportunity for the team to gain new STEM-related skills? - 20 Points: Connection How connected is the submission to NASA's mission to explore the unknown in air and space, innovate for the benefit of humanity, and inspire the world through discovery? - 20 Points: Alignment- How well does the proposed design of the experiment support the team's hypothesis? - 20 Points: Design How well does the submission meet the design guidelines? - 10 Bonus Points for Title 1 Eligible Schools
+- 40 Points: Impact To what extent does the submission demonstrate a positive impact on the team's education and community, providing an opportunity for the team to gain new STEM-related skills? - 20 Points: Connection How connected is the submission to NASA's mission to explore the unknown in air and space, innovate for the benefit of humanity, and inspire the world through discovery? - 20 Points: Alignment How well does the proposed design of the experiment support the team's hypothesis? - 20 Points: Design How well does the submission meet the design guidelines?